nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 2. Next, you will need to prepare an [empty folder](https://www.wikihow.com/Make-a-New-Folder-on-a-Computer) to download PayMeLah to.

-3. Now, you will need to visit [this link](https://github.com/AY2223S1-CS2103T-W13-3/tp/releases) to click and download the latest version of *paymelah.jar*.
+3. Now, you will need to visit [this link](https://github.com/AY2223S1-CS2103T-W13-3/tp/releases) to click and download the latest version of *PayMeLah.jar*.
 Make sure to download it to the folder you created in step 2! <br>
    <img src="images/howToDownload_1.png" width="500" /> <br>
    <img src="images/howToDownload_2.png" width="500" /> <br>

 <div style="page-break-after: always;"></div>

 4. Finally, you are ready to use PayMeLah.
-Simply double-click the *paymelah.jar* in the folder you created to start the app.
+Simply double-click the *PayMeLah.jar* in the folder you created to start the app.
 After a few seconds, you should see PayMeLah appear.
 Notice how we have some sample persons and debts present for you to experiment with our [features](#features).  <br>

    <img src="images/Ui.png" width="800" /> <br>